binaryedge/api-publicdoc/modules/ssl.md

 These are optional parameters that can alter the behaviour of the module.
 These options can be inserted into the "config" object on the request.

-  * sni - set HTTPS Server Name Indication
+  * sni - Set HTTPS Server Name Indication
     * "config":{"sni":"google.com"}
-  * ssl_mode - disable the cipher tests
+  * ssl_mode - Disable the cipher tests
     * "config":{"ssl_mode":"fast"}

 ## Schema